-A custom published one-off project, CABLE accessed a range of sourced material — out-of-print books, archival periodicals, YouTube videos, documentary films, album artwork, transcriptions, photo portfolios, first-hand interviews, and collected ephemera — to produce a disruptive visual document based on, and an electrifying testament to, over 50 years of contemporary Black culture.
+A boutique project published in 2013, CABLE accessed a range of sourced material — out-of-print books, archival periodicals, YouTube videos, documentary films, album artwork, transcriptions, photo portfolios, first-hand interviews, and collected ephemera — to produce a disruptive visual document based on, and an electrifying testament to, over 50 years of contemporary Black culture.

 Pulling creative inspiration from indie ‘zines, show posters, and Tumblr feeds, CABLE — printed glossy in an oversize A3 format — was an arresting print artifact, one which saw collectors drive a sell-through of stock at influential art book retailers, including New York’s Printed Matter and MoMa PS1, London’s Antenne Books and Tate Modern Bookstore, Berlin’s Do You Read Me?, and Oakland’s Book/Shop.